 Descriptions of the courses offered appear in the Undergraduate Announcement or the Graduate School Announcement, as appropriate.
 Additional information can be obtained by contacting the instructor in charge.
-The list below summarizes information on prerequisites and other background for each of the undergraduate upper level courses in the Department.
+The list below summarizes information on prerequisites and other background information for each of the undergraduate upper level courses in the Department.
 The following information is intended to assist the student in the selection of courses in the upper class years.

 228 Energy Solutions for the Next Century (Fall) - MAE 228 is an optional core requirement in the Sustainable Energy Certificate Program recommended for AB students.
 This course is open to Engineering and Liberal Arts Majors.
 Course will not serve as a Technical Elective.
-Note: MAE 228 will be offered in spring '21 during AY 20-21.
+Note: MAE 228 will be offered in spring '22 during AY 21-22.
 305 Mathematics in Engineering I (Fall/Spring) (Ordinary Differential Equations) - requires MAT 201 and MAT 202 as prerequisites with the possibility that MAT 202 may be taken concurrently.
 This course should be taken as early as possible in the student's program.
 Required for all Mechanical and Aerospace Engineering majors.
 306 Mathematics in Engineering II (Spring) (Partial Differential Equations and Complex Variables) - requires MAE 305 as an absolute prerequisite.
 This course satisfies the second mathematics requirement in the department and in the Engineering Physics Program and is recommended for those planning to go to graduate school in engineering or applied science.
-321/322 Engineering Design (Fall)/Mechanical Design (Fall/Spring) - Requires only the sophomore curriculum.
+321/322 Engineering Design (Spring)/Mechanical Design (Fall)-MAE 321 is a prerequisite for MAE 322.
 MAE 321 is required for all Mechanical and Aerospace Engineering students.
 Either MAE 322 or MAE 412 is required for all Mechanical Engineering students.
-Note: MAE 322 will be offered in Fall during AY 20-21 and MAE 412 will remain in Spring AY 20-21).
 323 Aerospace Structures (Fall) - requires only sophomore Modern Solid Mechanics (MAE 223).
 Either MAE 323 or CEE 361 or CEE 312 is required of all Mechanical and Aerospace Engineering students.
 324 Structure and Properties of Materials (Fall).
 SEAS 1 st year requirements of chemistry, physics, and math are prerequisites.
 Either MAE 324 or MSE 301 is required for all Mechanical and Aerospace Engineering majors.